Culture and traditions of the Ateneo de Manila

-The Ateneo de Manila University (Filipino: Pamantasang Ateneo de Manila; Universidad Ateneo de Manila; Universitas Athenæa Manilensis) is a Catholic, private research university in Quezon City, Philippines.
+Ateneo de Manila University (Filipino: Pamantasang Ateneo de Manila; Universidad Ateneo de Manila; Universitas Athenæa Manilensis) is a Catholic, private research university in Quezon City, Metro Manila, Philippines.

-Founded in 1859 as the Escuela Municipal by the Society of Jesus, the Ateneo is the third-oldest extant university in the country.
+Founded in 1859 as the Escuela Municipal by the Society of Jesus, Ateneo de Manila is the third-oldest extant university in the country.
 This article deals solely with the university’s culture and traditions.

 Name

 The Spanish term Ateneo is derived from the Latin word Athenæum, denoting a temple to Athena, goddess of wisdom, warfare, and the tutelary of the city of Athens in Greek mythology.
 The closest English gloss for this term is academy.

-The Society of Jesus in the Philippines established several other schools beginning in 1856, nine of them were named “Ateneo”.
+The Society of Jesus in the Philippines established several other schools beginning in 1856, with nine of these named “Ateneo”.
 Over the years, the name became recognized as the official title of Jesuit institutions of higher learning in the islands.

 Motto

 The present motto of the university is "Lux in Domino" ("Light in the Lord"), taken from :

-For you were heretofore darkness, but now light in the Lord.

-This motto first appeared as part of the Ateneo seal introduced by Father Rector Joaquín Añón, S.J. for the school’s golden jubilee in 1909.

-This is not the school's original motto.
-The Escuela Municipal in 1859 adopted the motto "Al mérito y a la virtud" ("In Merit and in Virtue").
-This motto persisted through the school's renamings in 1865 and 1901.

-The Lux in Domino Award is given to an individual who has embodied by their life, and perhaps even death, in an outstanding and exemplary manner, the noblest ideals of the Ateneo de Manila University.

-Seal

-In 1859, the Escuela Municipal bore the coat of arms of the City of Manila, which were granted by King Philip II of Spain to the city in 1596.
-When the title "Ateneo" was added to the school's name in 1865, the seal incorporated the Jesuit monogram "IHS" and Marian symbols.
-During the 1909 jubilee, clearer Marian symbols were added, along with the current motto.
-For the Ateneo’s diamond jubilee in 1929, Father Rector Richard O’Brien, S.J. introduced the present seal, which replaces the arms of Manila with mostly Jesuit and Ignatian symbols.

-The seal is defined by two semi-circular ribbons.
-The crown ribbon contains the school motto, "Lux-in-Domino", while the base ribbon contains the school name, "Ateneo de Manila".
-These ribbons define a circular field on which rests the shield of Oñaz-Loyola: the impaled arms of the paternal and maternal families of St. Ignatius of Loyola.